Skip to content

 The mechanics of how amounts are shown carry their own requirements, and they are where careful businesses still slip.

 VAT has to be shown as its own amount, not bundled invisibly into the price.
 On a full tax invoice, each line’s net value, the VAT rate applied to it, and the resulting VAT amount need to be visible, with a clear total VAT figure and a gross total including VAT.
 Showing a single “total” with VAT baked in and no separate VAT figure is not compliant — the recipient has to be able to read exactly how much VAT they were charged, because that is the number they will recover.
+The arithmetic behind those two columns, including rounding line by line and calculating VAT on a total amount that already includes tax, is worked through separately.

 Every VAT amount has to be expressed in AED.
 This is straightforward when you invoice in dirhams, but it catches out any business that sells in another currency.
 If you invoice a UAE customer in USD, EUR or anything else, you may quote and settle in that currency — but the VAT amount still has to appear on the invoice in AED.
 The conversion is made at the exchange rate published by the Central Bank of the UAE, applied consistently.
 The safest discipline is to pick that single published source and use it every time, so that when you file your VAT return the invoice figures reconcile without a manual bridge.